dhis2/camel-hie-boot/README.md

 [Apache Camel](https://camel.apache.org/) tailored for HIE.

-Bootstrap your Java integration with Camel HIE by extending the app main class from `org.hisp.hieboot.camel.CamelHieBootApp` like so:
+Bootstrap your Java integration with Camel HIE by extending the app main class from `org.hisp.hieboot.CamelHieBootApp` like so:

 ```java
 package org.example;